appsSEO Tools

 Broken Offer details

-Price, currency, availability, or URL fields are missing, stale, or inconsistent with the rendered product page.
+Price, currency, availability, condition, or Offer URL fields are missing, stale, or inconsistent with the rendered product page and selected market.

 priority_high